Zenbu Haru (spring) Tour 2018

 Today, with a renowned ceramics expert by our side, we’ll take a day-trip to the spectacular and architecturally astounding – Miho museum in neighbouring Shiga prefecture.

-After lunch we’ll visit Shigaraki – one of Japan’s original ceramics villages (also responsible for local mascot Tanuki san… more on that in situ..) where you’ll have the chance to meet some of the local potters (and perhaps snaffle yourself a piece of ceramic art or two… ) before returning to Kyoto.
+After lunch we’ll visit Shigaraki – one of Japan’s original ceramics villages (also responsible for local mascot Tanuki san… ) where you’ll have the chance to meet some of the local potters (and perhaps snaffle yourself a piece of ceramic art or two… ) before returning to Kyoto.

 Dinner is on your own tonight giving you the opportunity to order in room service and pop on a free in-house dvd!
 Of course if you feel like getting out and about Jane or the hotel concierge will be happy to recommend a variety of restaurants.